feiyuxiaoThu/ChengduImpression/docs/README.md

 }
 ```

 We compare the unit house price with other second-tier cities: Chongqing, Xi'an and Wuhan from 2010 to 2019.
+Note that all of the four cities witnessed significant increase from 2016 to 2018.
+In general the price in Chengdu is lower than Wuhan but higher than Xi'an and Chongqing.
 <iframe   src="https://feiyuxiaothu.github.io/Exploration-of-Chengdu-Landscope/Charts/area-basic.html" width="1200px" height="600px"   frameborder="1/0" scrolling="yes">
 </iframe>

 We also visualize the unit house price in each district and its trend from 2010 to 2019.
+The price is extremely high in the central districts, where the working density and living density are very high.
 <iframe   src="https://feiyuxiaothu.github.io/Exploration-of-Chengdu-Landscope/Charts/map-chengdu.html" width="100%" height="600px"   frameborder="1/0">
 </iframe>